Eizac/Breast_Cancer_ML/README.md

 # Breast Cancer Detection Using Multiple Technique

+Breast cancer has become one of the most common diseases among women that lead to death.
+Breast cancer can be diagnosed by classifying tumors.
+Doctors need a reliable diagnosis procedure to distinguish between these tumors.
+But generally, it is very difficult to distinguish the tumors even by the experts.
+Thus, introducing Machine Learning to help with the diagnosis of breast cancer, to increase the accuracy of the detection.

+![](/Breast_cancer_jupyter.png)

 Machine Learning Technique included:
 Decision Tree, Random Forest, Logistic Regression

-![](/Breast_cancer_jupyter.png)